Giants beat Brewers 5-1, move into 1st-place tie

 SAN FRANCISCO (AP) — Thairo Estrada hit a three-run homer during San Francisco’s four-run eighth inning, and the Giants beat the Brewers 5-1 on Thursday to avoid a four-game sweep.

 A day after falling out of first place for the first time since May 30, the Giants (85-49) moved into a tie atop the NL West with the idle Los Angeles Dodgers.
+The archrivals face off in a three-game series beginning Friday night.

 Austin Slater also connected, and Logan Webb pitched seven sparkling innings.
 San Francisco had dropped four in a row.

+“I think it was a much-needed victory for us,” manager Gabe Kapler said.
+“It’s a good boost of confidence going into the next series, but obviously, all of our attention and focus was on today’s game.”

 Milwaukee (82-53) wasted a terrific performance by Eric Lauer, who tossed seven innings of three-hit ball.
 The NL Central leaders had won four in a row.